debanganghosh08/Feature_engg/README.md

-# 🚀 Mastering Decision Tree Classification: Titanic Survival Prediction Using AI & Data Science! 🌳📊
+# 🚀 Feature Engineering: Using Decision Tree Classification 🌳📊

 Ever wondered how machine learning can **predict survival**?
 In this project, I built a **Decision Tree Classifier** on the **Titanic Dataset** to analyze key survival factors! 🏆